RossSickora/devOps-leader-class/DevOps-Agenda-Prep.md

 - Addressing DevOps Myths:  Making Work Visible
 - Addressing DevOps Myths:  Work in Process

+Lean Coffee Topics

+Focus Topic:  Unplanned work and how can you help teams say "no."

+Continuous Integration and Continuous Deployment IRL

 ## Week-3 - June 28th

 - Work is Work